 Parents and caregivers greet each attempt at speech with joy and encouragement, and there is lots and lots of repetition!
 You naturally provide a rich language environment for your child to hear thousands of words before they can say any, rather than introducing only one word at a time.
 We follow this concept, and provide a rich musical environment for your child by playing lots of different, beautiful, musical instruments and singing lots of songs each class.

-It’s also a great idea to play your CDs each day, as well as other music, so that you and your child can learn the songs and join in the classes comfortably without feeling shy about the words.
+It’s also a great idea to play your Musical Adventures recordings each day, as well as other music, so that you and your child can learn the songs and join in the classes comfortably without feeling shy about the words.
 They will learn so much from this broad musical vocabulary.
 Parents enjoy the connection that is created between the class and the home environment.
 These recordings can be purchased directly from Musical Adventures, send us an email or ask your teacher for more information.